Sharon Monteith is Distinguished Professor of American Literature and Cultural History at Nottingham Trent University. In 2022,

 - 2008 Ceri Gorton on contemporary US writer Kingsolver (formerly with Arts Council England, and Cultural Development Manager, Oxford City Council, now a freelance creative consultant (Bird and Gorton);

-- 2007 Yan Ying on contemporary Chinese and Chinese-American literature (now Lecturer in Translation Studies, University of Leicester;
+- 2007 Yan Ying on contemporary Chinese and Chinese-American literature; now Lecturer in Translation Studies, University of Leicester;

 - 2007 Sinead Moynihan on 21st century fiction, published as Passing into the Present: Contemporary American Fiction of Racial and Gender Passing (Manchester University Press, 2012).
-Now Lecturer in American Literature, University of Exeter;
+Now Professor in American Literature, University of Exeter;

 Professor Monteith welcomes PhD applications and email enquiries from prospective students in any area that relates to her research interests.
 Further information may be obtained from the NTU Doctoral School.

-Professor Monteith’s recent collaboration's include:
+Professor Monteith’s recent collaborations include:

 National charity Journey to Justice as city lead to bring its exhibition on US and UK civil rights to the city of Nottingham.
-The exhibition at the National Justice Museum involved city-wide partnership working with Midlands3Cities, Nottingham City Council, and multiple community and arts organisations, colleges and schools, as well as Nottingham Trent University and the University of Nottingham.
+The exhibition at the National Justice Museum involved city-wide partnership working with Midlands3Cities, Nottingham City Council, and multiple community and arts organisations, colleges and schools, Nottingham Trent University and the University of Nottingham.
 Alongside the exhibition, local people and university students worked together on human rights initiatives by recovering and reclaiming stories that demonstrate history of rights and justice in Nottingham.

 Sponsors and collaborators

 Professor Monteith's research has been supported by the Leverhulme Trust, the AHRC, and the British Academy, in the UK and the Rockefeller Foundation and the Centre for the Study of Southern Culture in the US.